hudochenkov/postcss-sorting/README.md

 }
 ```

-For “order” options comments that are before node and on a separate line connected to that node.
-Shared-line comments also connected to that node.
+For “order” options comments that are before node and on a separate line linked to that node.
+Shared-line comments are also linked to that node.

 ```css
 a {